cangorur/human_robot_collaboration/README.md

 Human-Robot Collaboration on an Assembly Line (Industrial Scenario)
 ============

-by Orhan Can Görür (orhan-can.goeruer@dai-labor.de)
+by Orhan Can Görür (cangorur88@gmail.com, goeruer@tu-berlin.de)

+This project is part of the PhD thesis work [here](https://doi.org/10.14279/depositonce-10929).
+A summary of it is published as a preprint: https://arxiv.org/abs/2104.01976.

-Below are the instructions to succesfully install the current HRC simulation on a conveyor belt (also referring to the other notes) for pick up and place/store scenario.
-The code also involves autonomous decision-making and actuator models for both human and the robot (pr2).
+Below are the instructions to install a human-robot collaboration simulation on a conveyor belt for pick up and place/store scenario.
+The code involves autonomous decision-making and actuator models for both human and the robot (see [decision models](#mdp-pomdp-models)).
 The goal is to test these DM algorithms for the robot in response to human behaviors which can resemble a tired, distracted, thinker, stubborn, beginner and expert human worker types.
 These situations and randomness in human actions constitute difficult cases for the robot to respond properly and reliably.

-For the students, the architecture drawing at the bottom of the page shows the possible improvement points and how they can interfere with the process.
+Many test scripts are also provided to record human and robot actions and responses (see under [results]((https://github.com/cangorur/human_robot_collaboration/tree/master/code/results)) folder).

 For more questions, please contact the mail given above.

 ---